 Federal law says that everyone can get a copy of their full credit report from each of the three credit bureaus (Equifax, Experian, and TransUnion) at least once per year by visiting AnnualCreditReport.com.

 That being said, your full credit report doesn’t actually include your credit score.

 Luckily, it’s not that difficult to get your credit score from other sources.
-First, you can use a free credit scoring site like Credit Karma.
+First, you can use a free credit scoring site like Credit Karma or Experian.
 Depending on your credit card company, they may also provide you with a free credit score.

 What is a good credit score?